jotavejv/css-sass-helper/README.md

 | ml      | l |  | 1 - 100px |

 ## How to install
-You can use the [cdn](https://cdn.rawgit.com/jotavejv/css-helper/master/helpers.css) `https://cdn.rawgit.com/jotavejv/css-helper/master/helpers.css` or download this repo.
+You can use the generated css file from [cdn](https://cdn.rawgit.com/jotavejv/css-helper/master/helpers.css) `https://cdn.rawgit.com/jotavejv/css-helper/master/helpers.css` or download this repo.

 ## How to use
-In your sass file import the ***_helpers.scss***
+In your sass file import the ***_helpers.scss*** if you have downloaded it.

 ```scss
 @import 'helpers.scss'